ajorgensen89/api_5/README.md

 <br>

 ### Voting Error.

-It was noted that the votes count increases by one when the post is creatd and the user is directed to the blurb page.
-It does change to 0 and 'not count' as a vote when on the main Home page.<br>
+It was noted that the votes count increases by one on the created blurbs page.
+If a user was to vote on the individual blurb page itself, after clicking image or comment bubble, the vote would not count correctly.<br>
+It does change to 0 and 'not count' as a vote when on the main Home page or newsfeed page. (main '/' page or '/newsfeed' page.) <br>
-This would need correcting at a later data.<br>
+This would need correcting at a later data due to time constraints.<br>

 ### Followers.

-Followers/following/unfollow
+Users can follow and unfollow other users.
+The users they follow will appear within the 'newsfeed' navigation page.<br>
+Popular profiles are shown and easily accessed for the user.<br>
+When visiting their own profile, the user will be able to see how many other user follow them.
+Also, they will be able to see the users that they like and are following.<br>
+Users can 'follow' and 'unfollow' simply by clicking the toggle button.<br>

 <br>